What is the Best Belt Sander? (Handheld Models and More) (2023)

 5. Metabo HPT SB8V2 Variable Speed Belt Sander

-Different projects have different sanding methods, so a unit like Metabo HPT SB8V2 with a variable speed dial setting is ideal if you want all-around sanding equipment.
+Different projects have different sanding methods, so a unit like Metabo HPT SB8V2 with a variable speed dial setting is what I’d recommend if you want all-around sanding equipment.
 Its controls allow users to adjust speeds up to 1,475 feet per minute, which is more versatile than models with only one-speed configurations.

 On top of that, this Metabo HPT belt sander comes with a powerful 9-amp engine.
 Not only will it provide long-lasting performance, but it also helps prevent machine bogging and overheating.